JuliaGPU/GPUArrays.jl/README.md

 This allows to get more involved functionality, like complex arithmetic, for free, since we can compile what's already in Julia Base.

-JTensors relies heavily on dot broadcasting.
+GPUArrays relies heavily on dot broadcasting.
 The great thing about dot broadcasting in Julia is, that it [actually fuses operations syntactically](http://julialang.org/blog/2017/01/moredots), which is vital for performance on the GPU.
 E.g.:

 ```Julia